IN CONVERSATION

 I specifically set about making films about exploited, abused, or neglected people.
 I will not consider filming any other subject as long as I remain capable, healthy, and working.
 And I would not make a film unless it had a specific reason to be made, to bring about a positive change.

-How does Kate Blewett nourish her mind?
+How does Kate Blewett nourish herself?

 Cleaning feels so good!